-But one of my favourite things is cheesy Christmas movies.
-Generally these start in November, so I might start recording some of them to watch across December.
+But one of my favourite things is cheesy Christmas films.
+You know the sort, the kind you find on the Hallmark or Sony Movies Christmas channels.
+Generally these start in November, so I start recording them to watch across the season.
 As there’s several channels showing Christmas films (and mostly the cheesy straight to tv movie rather than the block buster releases), I’m spoilt for choice.

 Yes the plots might be similar – for the romance ones anyway.
 Hard done by single man or woman meets a new partner even though there’s lots of issues in the way.
-Family movies there’s always a time issue or working parents, and sad children who want to help.
+Family movies where there’s always a time issue, working parents, or sad children who want to help their single parent out.
 And comedy Christmas films usually involve a Christmas display going wrong and a chase through a shopping centre or town.

 There’s something comforting about watching and re-watching familiar movies and plots which is quite similar to what Christmas is like year after year.
 It’s familiar and comforting.
-In the Christmas films, you’ll often see the same actors and actresses wheeled out as well, e.g Dean Cain, Haylie Duff and more.
+In the Christmas movies, you’ll often see the same actors and actresses wheeled out as well, e.g Dean Cain, Haylie Duff, Lacey Chabert and more.

 Most of the films aren’t ones that N would watch, so they’re my guilty pleasure.
-I look out the traditional family films but mostly he’ll just watch the old Snowman, Father Christmas, Arthur Christmas.
+I look out the traditional family films but mostly he’ll just watch The Snowman, Father Christmas, Arthur Christmas.

-But if you’re watching Christmas films as a family, why not try adding a bit more fun while you watch and mark off the scenes you spot which are the typical ones for Christmas movies.
+But if you’re watching Christmas films as a family, why not try adding a bit more fun while you watch and mark off the scenes you spot in the Christmas movies.

 You can easily make your own Christmas movie bingo cards, but I’ve pulled some printable bingo sheets together.
 If you want to re-use them just print then laminate, and you can use pens then wipe them off once you’ve finished the game of Christmas bingo.